kevin-doolaeghe/oauth-apps-for-windows/README.md

-OAuth for Apps: Samples for Windows
+OAuth 2.0 Google authentication samples for Console, Windows Forms and UWP applications.
 ============

 This repository contains samples for doing OAuth 2.0 to Google for Windows apps,